 Does Medicare Cover Hearing Services?

-As with other services, hearing services are only covered by Medicare if they are considered medically necessary.
+As with other services, hearing services are only covered if they are considered medically necessary.
 Here are a few common hearing services and details about their coverage.

 Medicare will not cover basic hearing exams.

-Hearing aids are considered routine care and are not covered by Medicare.
+Hearing aids are considered routine care and are not covered.
 This also applies to exams that are used to fit hearing aids.

 Hearing and Balance Exams

 Medicare Part B does cover diagnostic Hearing & Balance exams.
-They must be ordered by your healthcare provider in order to receive coverage.
+They must be ordered by your healthcare provider to receive coverage.

 Determining your hearing care needs is a big factor when considering a solution.
 Private insurance will cover hearing services in many cases, and if you feel that you need regular hearing care, this may be the best option.
 You can also pay cash or see if you have other available benefits, such as V.A. insurance if you are a veteran.